Sebastian Roché: Career

 In 2009, Roché guest starred in The Mentalist as Shirali Arlov, and as John Quinn in both 24: Redemption (2008), and the 2009 season of 24.
 He then appeared in the comedy-drama film Happy Tears with Demi Moore and Parker Posey, released on 19 February 2010, and lent his voice to the animated film The Adventures of Tintin, directed by Steven Spielberg and released on 21 December 2011.
 In 2010, Roché joined the recurring cast of The CW's drama series Supernatural.
 He starred in six episodes of the sixth season as Balthazar, a rogue angel and longtime friend of fellow angel Castiel.
 He was next cast in the Fox science fiction drama series Fringe, recurring in the second and third seasons as Thomas Jerome Newton, the leader of an army of shapeshifters from a parallel universe and a main antagonist of the series.

 In 2011, Roché began recurring as Mikael, the father of the Original Vampires, in The CW's supernatural drama series The Vampire Diaries.
 He then recurred as Clyde Easter in the CBS procedural crime drama series Criminal Minds.
 Roché next had a supporting role in the action-thriller film Safe House, starring Ryan Reynolds and Denzel Washington, which was released on 10 February 2012.
 Also in 2012, he made a guest appearance in NBC's procedural fantasy drama series Grimm.
+In 2013, he made a guest appearance on Burn Notice playing Roger Steele.
 He then starred in William Brent Bell's horror film Wer, released first in Japan on 16 November 2013.

 From 2014 to 2015, and continuing through 2018, Roché reprised his role as Mikael in The Vampire Diaries spin-off series, The Originals.
 Roché then starred in the American crime thriller film A Walk Among the Tombstones alongside Liam Neeson, released on 19 September 2014.
 In March 2014, he joined ABC's political drama series Scandal in a recurring capacity.
 In December 2014, it was announced that Roché would guest star in season four of ABC's fairy tale drama series Once Upon a Time as King Stefan.
 Roché starred as Pierre Curie in an episode of the documentary miniseries The Mystery of Matter: Search for the Elements, which aired on PBS on 19 August 2015.
 Roché then guest starred in season seven of CBS' procedural drama series NCIS: Los Angeles, as Lee Ashman.